ISO Training Requirements

 Internal auditor qualifications

-If you cannot show evidence of competence for people impacting product or service quality, you risk a nonconformity.
+If you cannot show objective evidence that people impacting product or service quality are competent, you risk a nonconformity.

 ISO 14001 Training Requirements (Environmental)